onkelbeh/HomeAssistantRepository/README.md

 "Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server."

 This was fork of https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin which seemed unmaintained to me, at first I just wanted to compile it for my personal use.
 Some friends told me they wanted to use/see it, so i putted it on my gitea, and was caught by surprise of several hundred pageviews in the very first days.
-Try to keep it close to the official releases, might get slower during summer.
-But it's not perfect, some libs are still installed in "site-packages", because i couldn't get them to work, include or compile in Portage so far, _any_ help is appreciated.
+Try to keep it close to the official releases, might get slower during summer. .

 If you have questions or suggestions don't hesitate to contact me...